SAFE-Stack/SAFE-Chat/readme.md

 The random ideas for extending the chat:

-* store internally uuid and channels for the user, let application specific user info be a parameter to chat
+* [x] store internally uuid and channels for the user, let application specific user info be a parameter to chat
+* [] store ActorSystem in server state (simplify ServerApi then)

 ## References